 Come.
 Bring YOUR presence.
 We are all the better for you being part of the circle.
-No experience needed, all dances are taught.
+No experience needed, all dances and chants are taught.
 We recommend you wear comfortable clothing and shoes.

 7:30 PM – 9:30 PM